Tell me about your family! Where do you live? How many kids? What do you do for fun?

 What is your Resource?

-I have written a book (or 2)
+I have a video channel!

 What motivated you to start your website/ book / conference / vlog / podcast / etc?